 “The potential consequences of artificial intelligence are profound,” said Daniel Wagner, founder and CEO, Country Risk Solutions.
 “We’re just at the beginning of the runway.
 How resources are utilized will change significantly.”
 AI will affect all areas of life, and it is possible new forms of digital authoritarianism may arise.

 Wagner was one of two speakers at a webinar titled “Artificial Intelligence: Running the Race and Managing the Risks,” sponsored by the Global Association of Risk Professionals (GARP) on October 16, 2018.
 Wagner and Keith Furst co-authored the new book AI Supremacy: Winning in the Era of Machine Learning.

-His presentation summarized the effect of AI on six areas: Business; Jobs & Manufacturing; Cyber security; International relations; China’s quest for supremacy; and Law.
-These are covered in succession below.
+His presentation summarized the effect of AI on six areas: business, jobs & manufacturing, cyber security, international relations, China’s quest for supremacy, and law.

 Jobs & Manufacturing